 Brookside Gardens is Montgomery County’s incomparable, award-winning 50-acre public display garden located within Wheaton Regional Park.
 Included in the gardens are several distinct areas: Aquatic Garden, Azalea Garden, Butterfly Garden, Children’s Garden, Rose Garden, Japanese Style Garden with labyrinth, Trial Garden, Rain Garden, and the Woodland Walk.
 The Formal Gardens areas include a Perennial Garden, Yew Garden, the Maple Terrace, and Fragrance Garden.
 Brookside Gardens also features two Conservatories for year-round enjoyment.

 The glass-covered Conservatories house a large tropical plant collection and provide seasonal plant color displays that include spring, summer, fall, and holiday shows.
-They are also used for special exhibits such as the Wings of Fancy Live Butterfly Exhibit.
+They are also used for special exhibits such as the Wings of Fancy Live Butterfly Exhibit (closed for 2023).
 The garden surrounding the Conservatories displays a collection of unusual conifers and ground covers as well as several specimen trees.
 Adjacent to the Conservatories is a Rain Garden.

 The Trial Garden is located along a hillside overlooking the east side of the Conservatories.
 In spring, over 10,000 spring flowering bulbs are featured followed by summer displays of new and unusual plant varieties, imaginative design ideas, and changing theme gardens.
 These six asymmetrically curved beds formed by brick walls of varying heights are currently host to a vegetable display bed, a Low Maintenance Bed, and a bed featuring annuals from the All-American Selections Program.